How Do You Know You're in Labour? Signs to Look Out For.

 Your early labour may feel a bit like period pain or an upset stomach.
 It might have been building so slowly that it might have taken you a little while to realise what is going on.
 This early phase can be minimal or quite powerful.
 It can last hours or it can last for days.

 It works best to keep mobile during the day and keep sleeping and resting during the night.
 Do what you were going to do anyway.
-There is absolutely no point in watching paint dry, watching your washing going around the machine or watching early labour build.
+There is absolutely no point in watching paint dry, watching your clothes going around the washing machine or watching early labour build!
+Get your TENS machine going if you are using one and practice your breathing and visualisations during each surge.

 How Does It Feel When Giving Birth?